Bossalinie

 Bossalinie is the second studio album by American rapper C-Murder, released by No Limit Records, Priority Records, and EMI on March 9, 1999.
-It entered the Billboard 200 at number two of the week ending March 14, 1999, after selling over 175,611 in its first week.
+It entered the Billboard 200 at number two for the week ending March 14, 1999, after selling over 175,611 in its first week.
 It stayed on the chart for 11 weeks and was certified Gold by the RIAA.
 The album features production by Beats By the Pound and guest appearances by Daz Dillinger, Snoop Dogg, Nate Dogg, Kurupt, Goodie Mob, Monica, and other No Limit Soldiers.